 What Are Orthotics?

-A foot orthotic is a personalized device that rests in the shoe, giving your foot comfort, pain relief, and stability.
+Even if you’ve never heard the term, you may be familiar with the concept: A foot orthotic is a personalized device that rests in the shoe, giving your foot comfort, pain relief, and stability.
 Unlike the typical shoe insert you can purchase at a convenience store, the best orthotics are custom-made for each patient and offered through prescription by our doctors.
-Certain biomechanical issues are relieved, helping patients, run, walk, and stand with greater ease.
+Certain biomechanical issues are relieved, helping patients run, walk, and stand with greater ease.

 What Do They Treat?